 The insight and experience of a therapist allows them to understand things that may have been said in more depth, to draw attention to language used, or a certain way that a client may be presenting within any given session.
 It is also important to note that experience and insight of a client is also hugely important.
 A therapist and client may be two very different people from different walks of life, but in this relationship evolves the ability to understand share, to find new knowledge emerging.
 This joint learning and creative experience can make therapy so rewarding for both client and therapist.
 It is this mutual meeting and exchanging of experiences that increases the power of talking therapies.

-I have written about the nature of the therapeutic relationship and how the interaction between the client and the therapist matters hugely, however, our external relationships also have a huge impact upon the therapeutic space.
+I have written about the nature of the relationship in therapy and how the interaction between the client and the therapist matters hugely, however, our external relationships also have a huge impact upon the therapeutic space.
 How we interact with others will inevitably enter the therapeutic space.

 Part of the role of the therapist or counsellor is to understand these relationships, and to work with them when they appear.
 An example of this could be the way in which a client views their therapist, whether that is as a stern father figure, or as a mother who withholds attention.
 These dynamics and interactions matter, and how they play out within the therapeutic relationship can allow a client to gain a deeper understanding of their relationships.
 Again, we see here how important the role of therapist is in giving a client an opportunity to explore their external world within the therapeutic space.